iiqrah/SnakeGame/README.md

 ## How?

-I will be using HTML, CSS and JavaScript to create the game.
+- I will be using HTML, CSS and JavaScript to create the game.
-This is the repository that will contain all my code and documentation.
+- This is the repository that will contain all my code and documentation.
-I will be hosting the game with the help of gitHub Pages and hopefully have a link of it on my website too.
+- I will be hosting the game with the help of GitHub Pages and hopefully have a link of it on my website too.

 ## So let's get started.